aedera/deepwalk/README.md

-This extracts approximately 2 walks of length 10 from each node for the graph described in the input file `examples/edges.txt` assuming directed edges (0, use 1 to assume directed edges).
+This extracts approximately 2 walks of length 10 from each node for the graph described in the input file `examples/edges.txt` assuming directed edges (0, use 1 to assume undirected edges).
 The last parameter (1234) sets a seed for replication.

 The above command outputs the walks to the standard output.